puppetlabs/puppetlabs-puppet_conf/README.md

 ## Reference

-To view the available actions and parameters, on the command line, run `puppet task show puppet_conf` or see the service module page on the [Forge](https://forge.puppet.com/puppetlabs/puppet_conf/tasks).
+To view the available actions and parameters, on the command line, run `puppet task show puppet_conf` or see the puppet_conf module page on the [Forge](https://forge.puppet.com/puppetlabs/puppet_conf/tasks).

 For a complete list of puppet_conf [TODO: do you mean `puppet.conf`?] options, see the [`puppet.conf`](https://docs.puppet.com/puppet/latest/types/puppet_conf.html) documentation.
 [TODO: This page does not exist; were you trying to point to puppet.conf docs at https://docs.puppet.com/puppet/latest/config_file_main.html?]